 Hundreds of natural disasters happen around the world each year.
-New Zealand’s geographic positioning and general isolation means that we are more vulnerable than most to potential events.
+New Zealand’s geographic positioning and general isolation means natural disasters will impact us more than most.

 In most instances, we cannot foresee natural disasters.
 However, we can prepare our infrastructure and built spaces to ensure that damage and civilian safety is controlled.